isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **Note**: From a language perspective `class` and `struct` differ only in the default visibility of their members.

 **Enforcement**: Probably impossible.
-Maybe a heuristic looking for date items used together is possible.
+Maybe a heuristic looking for data items used together is possible.

 ### <a name="Rc-struct"></a> C.2: Use `class` if the class has an invariant; use `struct` if the data members can vary independently

 **Reason**: Ease of comprehension.
-The use of `class` alerts the programmer to the need for an invariant
+The use of `class` alerts the programmer to the need for an invariant.

-**Note**: An invariant is logical condition for the members of an object that a constructor must establish for the public member functions to assume.
+**Note**: An invariant is a logical condition for the members of an object that a constructor must establish for the public member functions to assume.
 After the invariant is established (typically by a constructor) every member function can be called for the object.
 An invariant can be stated informally (e.g., in a comment) or more formally using `Expects`.

 **Example**: